 There’s nothing like a day on the water, especially if you’re paddling your own kayak.
 Kayaking can put you in a zen state of mind, one where you’re more focused on the calm and quiet of the water, being attentive to each stroke of your paddle.
 On the other hand, kayaking can be an adrenaline pumping adventure sport for the truly brave at heart.
 Then there’s that place in between, where most people land.
-The fun of play and water and paddling…exploring shorelines and rivers and streams.
+The fun of play and water and paddling, just exploring shorelines and rivers and streams.

 1. Best Cheap Beginner Kayak: Sun Dolphin Aruba SS 10-Foot Sit-in Kayak

 The Sun Dolphin Aruba 10′ Sit In Kayak is a great kayak for any water enthusiast or beginning kayaker.
-This kayak is crafted of a tough polyethylene hull and features a deluxe adjustable seat with high back support and adjustable foot braces.
+This kayak is crafted with a tough polyethylene hull and features a deluxe adjustable seat, with high back support and adjustable foot braces.
 There are carrying handles for easier portage and a convenient storage hatch and water bottle holder.
 At just 40 pounds, this sweet little boat is easy to hoist onto your car racks or into your pickup bed.
 The storage hatch can easily fit a small soft cooler and dry bag so you can carry lunch and a towel on your paddling getaways.